grrrwaaa/courses/film6246/vr.md

 At a major computer graphics convention (SIGGRAPH) panel ([The Future is Here](http://www.hollywoodreporter.com/behind-screen/siggraph-oculus-rift-creator-says-724481)), drawing together many key figures from these tech giants in late 2014, the pivotal nature of the moment was utterly clear.
 Palmer Luckey, Oculus CEO: "I think it will be VR content and software that will drive the industry long term" - Palmer Luckey, Oculus CEO.
 AR pioneer Steven Feiner of Columbia University emphasized that "entertainment is the next big thing in VR." ... and that those who are starting to create VR content "will be so far ahead when the hardware is ready." ...
 Calling this time the "Wild West" for VR, senior director at the Sony Magic Lab, Richard Marks agreed, saying "there are no established genres.
 You don't get that opportunity very often."

+> "...in these early stages of the VR lifespan, a common mishap is occurring: content creators shoehorning old formats into new technologies.
+As we explore this new medium, we are building on the backs of film, theater, narrative games and visual art to takes cues as to what to create in VR."
+[Will Virtual Reality and 360° Film Experience an Industry Divide?](http://vrscout.com/news/virtual-reality-and-360-film/)

-What can the development of cinema tell us about the the explosion of virtual reality (VR) in our imminent future?
+Instead of shoehorning, what can earlier developments of cinema, game, performance and visual (and sonic) arts tell us about the the explosion of virtual reality (VR) in our imminent future?
 Theories, methods, and unique modes of expression have yet to be established by the collision of gaming technology with cinema.
 As with any emerging medium, a willingness to break rules, abandon habits and re-learn is necessary.

 > "The future of VR lies in the unique experiences that get created in software, and if I knew what those would be, even in broad outline, I would be very happy."
 Michael Abrash, Chief Scientist, Oculus VR